-First, the boom of the transfer market.
+First of all, he boom of the transfer market.
 The clubs began a festival of purchases of the best players and stars were disputed based on seeing who put the biggest check.
 This caused player prices to skyrocket.

 Until 1995, the record for a transfer by a player was 19 million euros paid by AC Milan to acquire Gianluigi Lentini in 1992.

 This record was quickly surpassed in 1996 for the FC Barcelona that paid 20 million euros for Ronaldo Nazario.
-Then it would be Alan Shearer transferred by 25 million to Newcastle, again Ronaldo for 30 millions to Inter and in 1999, only 4 years after the Bosman case, Inter would reach the 50 million euros spent by Italian Vieri.
+Then it would be Alan Shearer transferred by 25 million to Newcastle, again Ronaldo for 30 millions to Inter and in 1999, just 4 years after the Bosman case, Inter would reach the 50 million euros spent by Italian Vieri.

-The rest is history, the famous galacticos of Madrid, with Zidane and Figo.
+El resto ya es historia, the famous galacticos of Madrid, with Zidane and Figo.
 Once again, Real Madrid with the purchases of Cristiano Ronaldo and Gareth Bale for 100 millions of euros, and the PSG that broke the market with the 180 million for Mbappé and 220 million for Neymar.